norihiro/obs-h8819-source/README.md

 The author of this plugin has no relationship with Roland.
 Do not ask Roland for support of this plugin.

+## Properties

+### Ethernet device
+Specifies which ethernet device to be monitored.

+### Channel L / R
+Specify left and right channel to be captured.

 ## See also

 - [reacdriver](https://github.com/per-gron/reacdriver)